 A contrast agent is injected into your arm, and a CT scan produces highly detailed, 3-D images of your coronary arteries to help identify anatomy and blockages.
 This test takes about 30 to 60 minutes and, aside from some discomfort from the injection, is virtually painless.

 When it comes to your heart care, you want the very best.
 Duke University Hospital is proud of our team and the exceptional care they provide.
 They are why our cardiology and heart surgery program is nationally ranked, and the highest ranked program in North Carolina, according to U.S. News & World Report for 2020–2021.

 Excellent Patient Outcomes

-Our advanced technologies and team approach minimize surgical complication rates for complex aortic procedures and reduce the risks of infection and re-hospitalization.
+Our advanced techniques and team approach aim to minimize surgical complication rates for complex aortic procedures and reduce the risks of infection and re-hospitalization.

 Novel Surgical Techniques for Rare Genetic Conditions

 We have an experienced team that specializes in managing genetic conditions, such as Marfan and Loeys-Dietz Syndrome, that predispose patients to aortic dissection.

 When appropriate, we combine open-heart surgery with minimally invasive techniques to repair the aorta.
 This alternative is well-suited for older or high-risk people who may not be candidates for more invasive surgeries.